Gratitude

 A BIG THANK YOU TO

-We extend profound gratitude to people from all over the world who have supported the Park, and who have given immense physical, emotional and spiritual labor to keep this sacred place protected.
-These people include:
+We extend profound gratitude to people from all over the world who have supported the EPNP in some way or another, and who have given immense physical, emotional and spiritual labor to keep this sacred place protected.

 The Belizean Government and the people of Belize, especially in the Cayo District.

-Current Chairperson of the Park Committee Maria Garcia for her total devotion to the work of the Park and her people.
+Current Chairperson of the co-managing organisation: Maria Garcia for her total devotion to the work of the Park and its people.

-Past Park Committee Members, Guardians and Volunteers: Rafael Mesh, James Mesh, Marcus Ramos, Josue Ramos, Lloyd Chan, Inocencio Canto, Roberto Canto, Ananias Tzib, the late P.C.
-Concepcion Cal, former Chairperson of San Antonio Arcelito Mai, former Chairperson of Cristo Rey Marco Tzib, former Chairman of El Progresso Seven Miles Julio Ruano, Ruperto Tzib, Miguel Lopez, Oscar Montelvan, Leonardo Tzib, former Chairperson Mr. Manuel Balona, the late Don Victor Tzib, Virjilio Coh, Antonio Mai, former Chairperson Ms. Inez Reyes, Ms. Norely Jimenez, Mrs. Jeanis Queliz, the late Don Daniel Harris, Mr. George Green and many more.
+Guardians and Volunteers: Rafael Mesh, James Mesh, Marcus Ramos, Josue Ramos, Lloyd Chan, Inocencio Canto, Roberto Canto, Ananias Tzib, the late P.C.
+Concepcion Cal, former Chairperson of San Antonio, Mr. Arcelito Mai, former Chairperson of Cristo Rey, Mr. Marco Tzib, present Chairman of El Progresso Seven Miles: Mr. Julio Ruano, Ruperto Tzib, Miguel Lopez, Oscar Montalvan, Leonardo Tzib, former Chairperson of San Antonio: the late Mr. Manuel Balona, the late Don Victor Tzib, Virgilio Coh, Antonio Mai, former Chairperson of Cristo Rey: Ms. Inez Reyes, Ms. Norely Jimenez, Mrs. Jeanis Queliz, the late Mr. Daniel Harris, Mr. George Green, Mr. Jose Tut, the late Mr. Miguel Guevara and many more.

-El Progresso Seven Miles Village Consul Mr. Moises Waight
+El Progresso Seven Miles Village Chairman Mr. Julio Ruano

 Jennifer Barrie for supporting Project Proposals, teaching in schools and offices, worked with women’s groups and volunteered with our organisation for two years.